Combined Heat and Power Partnership

 Interconnection of systems <300 kW must conform to all applicable codes and standards for safe and reliable operation, including the National Electric Code (NEC); National Electric Safety Code (NESC); the standards of the Institute of Electrical and Electronics Engineers (IEEE); the standards of the North American Electric Reliability Corporation (NERC); the standards of the Western Electricity Coordinating Council (WECC); American National Standards Institute (ANSI); Underwriters Laboratories (UL) standards; local, state and federal building codes, and any electrical company's written electric service requirement approved by the UTC.

-Utilities must have a designated point of contact for customers seeking to interconnect systems <300 kW, and must file with the UTC a standard form application and a model interconnection agreement.
-Application fees are limited to $100 for systems <25 kW, and $500 for systems >25 kW but <300 kW.
+Utilities must have a designated point of contact for customers seeking to interconnect systems up to 300 kW, and must file with the UTC a standard form application and a model interconnection agreement.
+Application fees are limited to $100 for systems up to 25 kW, and $500 for systems >25 kW up to 300 kW.
 The UTC's rules include provisions for dispute resolution.
 For systems sized 300 kW to 20 MW, interconnection procedures are based on FERC standards.
-The FERC guidelines for systems <20 MW provide for three levels of interconnection.
+The FERC guidelines for systems up to 20 MW provide for three levels of interconnection.
 However, the first level -- the 10 kW inverter process -- does not apply in Washington, because these smaller systems are covered by the rules described above.
 The UTC could approve an alternative proposal if a utility demonstrates that the FERC's interconnection standards will impair service adequacy, reliability or safety, or will otherwise be incompatible with the utility's electric system.

 |CHP Eligibility Requirements||Both fossil-fueled and renewably-fueled CHP systems are eligible for standardized interconnection.|